-For further details on fees and expenses potential investors should refer to the Charges and Expenses section of the Prospectus.
+for further details on fees and expenses potential investors should refer to the Charges and Expenses seen Prospectus. ction of

 Sustainable investment

 means an investment in an

 economic activity that

 contributes to an

 environmental or social

 objective, provided that

 the investment does not

 significantly harm any

 environmental or social

 objective and that the

 investee companies follow

 good governance practices.